d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/glove.md

 model prediction $q_{ij}$ become the legal probability distribution has the sum of all items in the entire dictionary in its denominator.
 This can easily lead to excessive computational overhead.
-On the other hand, there are often a lot of uncommon words in the dictionary, and they appear rarely in the dataset.
+On the other hand, there are often a lot of uncommon words in the dictionary, and they appear rarely in the corpus.
 In the cross-entropy loss function, the final prediction of the conditional probability distribution on a large number of uncommon words is likely to be inaccurate.